okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 You can modify a submitted or published integration in the **Your OIN Integrations** dashboard.
 These integrations are initially in read-only mode.
 If you decide to edit an integration and update any property from the previous submission, your integration reverts to `DRAFT` status.
 You have to retest and resubmit your integration in `DRAFT` status.

+> **Notes:**
-> **Note:** If you edit your submitted or published integration in the **Your OIN Integrations** dashboard, your previous status and date are overwritten with the `DRAFT` status and date.
+> * If you edit your submitted or published integration in the **Your OIN Integrations** dashboard, your previous status and date are overwritten with the `DRAFT` status and date.
+> * If you previously submitted an SSO integration using the OIN Manager, you need to go back to the [OIN Manager to update your integration](/docs/guides/submit-sso-app/openidconnect/main/#update-your-published-integration).

 To update a submitted integration: